akkiyadav18/JSConcepts/Manual Concepts/qaProcesses.md

 # Defects/ Bugs
 - any mismatched functionality found in a application is called as Defect/Bug/Issue.
 - During Test Execution test engineers are reporting mismatched as defects to developers through templates or using tools

+# Defect Categorization
+- Severity - Blocker, critical , Major, Minor
+- Priority - P1, P2, P3

+- Severity is the seriousness of the defect and how much impact on the busiess workflow

+# BUG Life Cycle
+> New --> open --> Resolved --> Re- testing --> Closed

+# Test Metrics
+- No. Of Requirements
+- Avg.
+No. of Test Cases written Per Requirement
+- Total No.of Test Cases written for all Requirement
+- Total No. Of test cases Executed
+- No.of Test Cases Passed
+- No.of Test Cases Failed
+- No.of Test cases Blocked
+- No. Of Test Cases Un Executed
+- Total No. Of Defects Identified
+- Critical Defects Count
+- Higher Defects Count
+- Medium Defects Count
+- Low Defects Count
+- Customer Defects
+- No.of defects found in UAT

+# Princple in Sodtware Testing
+- Start Software testing at early stages, Means From the beginning when you get the requirements.
+- Test the Software in order to find the defects
+- Highly impossible to give a free software to the customer.
+- Should not to do Exhaustive Testing.
+Means we should not use the same Type of data For testing every time.
+- Testing is context based  Means Decide What types of testing should be conducted based on type of application
+- We should follow the concept of Pesticide Paradox.
+Means if you are executing same cases for longer run, they won't find any defects. we have to keep update test cases in every cycle/realease in order to find more defects.
+- We should follow defect clustering.
+Means some of the modules contains most of the defects.
+We can identify such risky modules 80% of the problems are found in 20% of the modules.